How to Prevent Jeans from Wearing Out in the Inner Thighs: 10 Tips

 Jeans wear out between the inner thighs because of friction.
 Whether you're a size 4 or 24, there's a good chance your thighs touch and rub together when you walk.
 Thighs touching is a completely normal, healthy, and downright beautiful aspect of a woman's body.
 But it's annoying when it blows out your favorite jeans.

-Below are some tips on how to prevent your denim jeans from wearing out at the inner thighs or at least prolonging the time before it ends up happening.
+Below are some tips on how to prevent your denim jeans from wearing out in the inner thighs or at least prolonging the time before it ends up happening.

 How to Prevent Jeans from Wearing Out in the Inner Thighs